procore-oss/handcuffs/README.md

 ##Running specs

 The specs for handcuffs are in the dummy application at `/spec/dummy/spec`.
-The spec suite requires PostgreSQL.
-To run it you will have to set the environment variables `POSTGRES_DB_USERNAME` and `POSTGRES_DB_PASSWORD`.
-You can then run the suite using `rake spec`
+Run `rake db:create` to create the test Sqlite database before you run the specs for the first time.
+You can then run the specs using `rake spec`.

 ## Contributing